BhawickJain/cheatsheets/gitReference.md

-g s                               # get status g a .                             # add all items (usually one) g c "{message}"                   # give commit with message g pp                              # pull and push into respository
+g s                               # get status g a .                             # add all items (usually one) g c "{message}"                   # give commit with message g pp                              # pull and push into repository
 ```

 ## delete a wrongly commit file type